Media holdings

 The collection can be searched via the Katalog plus.

-The mostly German-language literature collection on homosexuality comprises around 500 books (04ZZVD) and around 1000 journal volumes (04ZZVC) from the late 1970s to the early 2000s.
-It is located in the stacks of the Hölderlinstraße branch library.
-The titles can be ordered for use in the reading room.
+The collection of literature on homosexuality, which is largely in German, comprises approximately 500 books (call number: 04ZZVD) and about 1,000 journal volumes (call number: 04ZZVC) dating from the late 1970s to the early 2000s.
+It is located in the stacks of the branch library Hölderlinstraße.
+The titles can be requested for use in the reading room.

-According to the Rosa Flieder collection, the core topics of the homosexual movement in the 1980s and 1990s were the emergence of the AIDS problem, the abolition of § 175 StGB and a generally intensified public debate about equal rights.
+According to the Rosa Flieder Collection, the core topics of the gay rights movement in the 1980s and 1990s were the emergence of the AIDS crisis, the repeal of Section 175 of the German Criminal Code (StGB), and a generally intensified public debate on equal rights.

 In the main library on Adolf-Reichwein-Straße (AR), level 0, there is a small collection of classic and current children's and youth books - ideal for student teachers and anyone interested in children's and youth literature.
 New titles are regularly added to the collection.
 The books in the collection are freely accessible on the shelves and can be borrowed.
 The collection is divided into picture books (BSJ), children's books (BSK), youth books (BSL) and non-fiction books for children and young people (BSM).